medvedevgroup/SibeliaZ/README.md

 	cmake .. -DCMAKE_INSTALL_PREFIX=<path to install the binaries>
 	make install

-The make run will produce the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz which implements the pipeline.
+The make run will produce and installs the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz which implements the pipeline.

 SibeliaZ usage
 ===============
 SibeliaZ takes a FASTA file as an input.
 The simplest way to run SibeliaZ is to enter the following command:

-	sibeliaz -t <number of threads> -f <memory amount in GB> <input FASTA file>
+	sibeliaz <input FASTA file>

-which will run the pipeline using at most -t threads and targeting to use -f GBs of memory.
-Sibeliaz may actually use more memory (see detailed description below).
-For small datasets, the target set by -f should  at least be several times of the input file size, for large genomes it is best to use all memory available.

 By default, the output will be written in the directory "sibeliaz_out" in the current working directory.
 It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, and file "alignment.maf" with the actual alignment.
-It is possible to skip the alignment (use the -n switch) step and produce only coordinates of the blocks if the alignment is not needed for downstream analysis.
-It is also possible to change the output directory.

-Note: the global alignment step is memory-hungry, and it could be impossible to align certain blocks, especially if they have a lot of copies and/or long due to the aligner running out of memory, even on machines with large RAM.
-The output directory will have a subdirectory "blocks" that will contain FASTA files with blocks that were impossible to align.

 The subdirectory "examples" contains an example of running SibeliaZ and the output it produces.

-SibeliaZ has several  parameters affecting the running time, sensitivity and the output, which are described below.
+SibeliaZ has several parameters that affect the accuracy and output, which are described below.

 Output description
 ==================